 Practice that line before you go, and then after you say it, you can concentrate (focus) on listening!
 And besides listening and speaking practice, joining a conversation group can also be a fantastic way to make new friends.

 Tips for Improving English in a Classroom Setting

-If you learn best in a classroom setting, here are some tips that will help you quickly improve your English listening skills in the classroom.
+If you learn best in a classroom setting, here are some tips that’ll help you quickly improve your English listening skills in the classroom.

 Record class activities on your cell phone.

-You should listen for the tone and intonation (sound of voice, high or low) of their words.
+You should listen for the tone and intonation (sound of a voice, high or low) of their words.
 This will help you pronounce difficult words more clearly and easily.
-Eventually you will find it easier to understand everything that is being said during classes.
+Eventually, you’ll find it easier to understand everything that’s being said during classes.

 Have a list of words to listen for in class.

 Using a recording, write a list of the words you hear most often in class.
 Then, bring this list with you to class and listen for those words.
 Whenever you hear a word on your list, write a checkmark, dot or X next to the word.
 Which words do you hear the most often?

 When making your list, you can also add words that you think you might hear in class.
 For example, if you’re starting a unit on traveling, add some English words for travel to your list.

 Listen for the context, or how the words are used in sentences.
 This active listening exercise will help you understand when and why certain words are used.
 Once you’re comfortable with the words you hear all the time, you can focus on the words from your list with fewer checkmarks.